Things a Woman Never Wants to Hear on the First Few Dates

 “I’m not racist, but. . .”

-She is not racist either, but you just started off a sentence with that phrase so she is pretty sure that you actually are.
-Such disclaimers are not a good idea.
+She is not racist either, but she doesn't care what follows that disclaimer.
+You just started off a sentence with that phrase so she is pretty sure that you actually are.
 If you must start a sentence off with a disclaimer of that nature, do not voice the thought.
 Ever.
 To anyone.
+Especially a woman you are on the first date with.

 “I’m really not looking for anything serious right now, but we can see where it goes.”